 Undergraduate and graduate student loans can be an important financial resource for students who need help getting through school and are willing to pay for their education with future earnings.
 As a result of the Health Care and Education Reconciliation Act, beginning July, 2010, federal student loans are no longer made by private lenders under the Federal Family Education Loan (FFEL) Program.
 Instead all new federal student loans come directly from the U.S. Department of Education under the Direct Loan Program.
 This change does not impact the process of applying for federal loans, or the amount of federal aid that students are eligible to receive.

-A Subsidized Direct Stafford Loan is a low-interest loan made to the student for education-related expenses.
-The federal government pays the interest on the loan while the student is enrolled at least half time (six credit hours per semester).
-For loans first disbursed on or after July 1, 2012, Subsidized Stafford Loans are no longer eligible for this interest subsidy during the 6 month grace period following the student’s separation from school.
-Subsidized Direct Stafford Loans have a fixed interest rate, a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.
+A Subsidized Direct Stafford Loan is a low-interest loan made to the undergraduate student for education-related expenses.
+The student must demonstrate financial need for Subsidized Stafford Loan eligibility.
+The federal government pays the interest on the loan while the student is enrolled at least half time (six credit hours per semester), and during a 6 month grace period following the student’s separation from school.
+Subsidized Direct Stafford Loans have a standard repayment term of 10 years, and repayment does not begin until 6 months after graduation or dropping below half time status.

-For graduate and professional degree students, loans made on or after July 1, 2012 will be Unsubsidized Stafford only.
-Subsidized Stafford Loans are discontinued for graduate and professional degree students after June 30, 2012.
+Graduate and professional degree students are no longer eligible for Subsidized Stafford loans.
+Loans made on or after July 1, 2012 will be Unsubsidized Stafford only.

 After you have completed the Entrance Counseling session, you will complete and sign the Master Promissory Note (MPN).
-Funds are disbursed to your CCU account the week following the drop deadline of your first course of the semester, but may take a week or two longer depending on general processing time.
-For all CAGS undergraduate students in their first financial aid award year, any financial aid credit balance that remains after tuition and fees are covered will be refunded eight weeks after the semester start date.
-All other CAGS students will be refunded any financial aid overpayment after the drop deadline of their first semester course, typically the third week of the course.
+Financial aid disbursements begin after the add/drop deadline of your first enrolled course of the semester.
+Course participation and attendance will be determined before financial aid is disbursed.
+For all CAGS students, any financial aid credit balance that remains after tuition and fees are covered will be refunded in week four of the first enrolled course of the semester.

 Students who have previously received Stafford loan funds from CCU are not required to complete the Entrance Counseling Session.
 However, because all CCU student loans are now required to go through the Direct Loan program, students who have previously received Stafford loan funds must complete a new MPN.